ChamiLamelas/moss-wrapper/README.md

 ## Changelog

+### 5.3.2024
+* Update `moss` permissions information accessing to handle the case when a group or user name cannot be retrieved from a UID/GID.

 ### 4.12.2024
 * Cleanup permission handling.
 In particular, we now do explicit access checks for both the directory and the files inside.
 If the directory can't be accessed, that's one warning.
 If a file within the directory can't be accessed, that's another warning.
 All files within an accessible directory will still be collected now (previously only a subset would be).
 Furthermore, we add additional permissions information so one can see why a file can't be accessed (i.e. show the perms, owner, and group).